 |New York, NY||v. +1.212.885.5209||f. +1.917.591.8538|

-Jared Zola is a partner in Blank Rome’s policyholder-only insurance coverage practice, formerly the insurance practice of Dickstein Shapiro LLP.
+Jared Zola is a partner in Blank Rome’s policyholder-only insurance recovery practice, formerly the insurance practice of Dickstein Shapiro LLP.
 Mr. Zola has helped clients secure more than one billion dollars in insurance recoveries.

 | Clients appreciate that he is ‘very creative in the way he approaches problems with insurers.’

 Chambers USA recognizes Mr. Zola as a leading policyholder insurance lawyer.
 Chambers noted his “expert representation of policyholders across a range of coverage disputes, including those involving cybersecurity issues” with a “particular skill in the political risk and media arenas” and described him as “someone who is doing really well for his clients.”
 Clients have also said that he is “accomplished, responsive, and provided clarity throughout the legal process—he was unequivocal in his commitment to the legal resolution” and “very professional and responsive, and has a good feel for nuances.”

 Mr. Zola is a frequent analyst for NBC News, CBS News, Business Insurance, and Law360.
 He publishes on a wide range of issues impacting insurance coverage and is regularly asked to speak at events, seminars, and legal education programs across the country.
 Recently, he presented on “Key Insurance Coverage Issues for In-house Counsel” to the national Association of Corporate Counsel, on “Cyber Risk” at the Northeast Corporate Counsel Forum, and on “The Importance of Cybersecurity in the CPG Industry” at the Grocery Manufacturers Association 2017 Legal Conference.